jsy10101/jsy10101/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software developer and a Computer Engineering student at the University of Waterloo.
+I am a software developer and a Computer Science student at the University of Waterloo.

 #### 👀 My Interests